AO554/AO554/README.md

 ### Wassup, Name's Harry 👋

-I was more of a Content Creator and Person whos addicted to breaking Enterprise Equipment.
+I sometimes develop code, scripts or automation for deploying systems here

-But hey, you can find a few random things here that might be good
+You can find a few random things here that might be good

 # Alright, what do you do?